 Pension Plan.
 Through March 31, 2007, Belo Corp. offered pension benefits to certain employees through its tax-qualified pension plan, The G. B. Dealey Retirement Pension Plan (the "Pension Plan").
 Until July 1, 2000, this non-contributory Pension Plan was available to substantially all Belo Corp. employees who had completed one year of service and had reached 21 years of age.
 The Pension Plan was amended effective July 1, 2000.
 As a result, individuals who were participants or eligible to become participants prior to July 1, 2000 were offered an election to either (1) remain eligible to participate in and accrue benefits under the Pension Plan, or (2) cease accruing benefits under the Pension Plan as of the applicable effective date.
-Those employees who elected to cease accruing benefits under the Pension Plan benefits under the Pension Plan, or (2) cease accruing benefits under the Pension Plan, a tax-qualified defined contribution plan.
+Those employees who elected to cease accruing benefits under the Pension Plan became eligible for enhanced benefits under the Belo Savings Plan, a tax-qualified defined contribution plan.
 Effective March 31, 2007, the Pension Plan was frozen and all affected employees became eligible for transition benefits which are described below under the heading "Pension Transition Benefits".
 Robert Decherd, Jim Moroney and Skip Cass were participants in the Pension Plan at the time of the freeze and received such transition benefits.
 Robert Decherd is eligible to receive benefits under the early retirement provisions of the Pension Plan.
-In addition, beginning April 1, 2007, the participating executives, along with all other former Pension Plan participants who remained active employees, became eligible for instraing contributions initially under the Belo Savings Plan and then the A. H. Belo Savings Plan, both qualified 401(k) plans maintained for substantially all employees.
+In addition, beginning April 1, 2007, the participating executives, along with all other former Pension Plan participants who remained active employees, became eligible for increased matching and profit sharing contributions initially under the Belo Savings Plan and then the A. H. Belo Savings Plan, both qualified 401(k) plans maintained for substantially all employees.

 The Pension Plan provides for the payment of a monthly retirement benefit based on credited years of service and the average of five consecutive years of highest annual compensation out of the ten most recent calendar years of employment referred to as "final monthly compensation."
-The formula for determining an individual participant's benefit is as follows: 1.1 percent times final monthly compensation in excess of covered compensation times years of credited service (up to 35 years).
-Compensation covered under the Pension Plan includes regular pay plus overtime, bouses, commissions, and any contribution made by the Company on behalf of an employee pursuant to a deferral election under any benefit plan containing a cash or deferred arrangement.
+The formula for determining an individual participant's benefit is as follows: 1.1 percent times final monthly compensation times years of credited service plus .35 percent times final monthly compensation in excess of covered compensation times years of credited service (up to 35 years).
+Compensation covered under the Pension Plan includes regular pay plus overtime, bonuses, commissions, and any contribution made by the Company on behalf of an employee pursuant to a deferral election under any benefit plan containing a cash or deferred arrangement.
 Covered compensation excludes certain non-cash earnings and Company contributions to the Savings Plan.
 All participants are fully vested in their accrued benefit in the Pension Plan.
-Retirement benefits under the Pension Plan are paid to participant's normal age 65 monthly benefit, is based on the participant's Social Security normal retirement age.
-The percentage reduction factor is the sum of 3.33 percent times the number of years of payment between ages 55 and 60 increased for each year the Social Security normal retirement age exceeds age 65, plus 6.67 percent times the number of years 60 and 65 decreased for each year the Social Security normal retirement age exceeds age 65, plus 6.67 percent times the number of years between ages 60 and 65 decreased for each year the Social Security normal retirement age security normal retirement age exceeds age 65, plus 6.67 percent times the number of years of begin receiving pension benefits at age 57 would have a reduction factor or 36.7 percent.
+Retirement benefits under the Pension Plan are paid to participants upon normal retirement at the age of 65 or later, or upon early retirement, which may occur as early as age 55.
+An early retirement reduction factor, which is applied to the participant's normal age 65 monthly benefit, is based on the participant's Social Security normal retirement age.
+The percentage reduction factor is the sum of 3.33 percent times the number of years between ages 60 and 65 decreased for each year the Social Security normal retirement age exceeds age 65.
+For example, a participant with a Social Security normal retirement age of 67 who elects to begin receiving pension benefits at age 57 would have a reduction factor of 36.7 percent.
 The Pension Plan also provides for the payment of death benefits.